-The Wordsmyth Word Explorer Children’s Dictionary is written for children at the upper elementary level.
+The Wordsmyth Word Explorer Children’s Dictionary is written for children at the upper elementary to middle school level.
 It contains approximately 14,000 headwords and 23,000 full-sentence examples.
 Its definitions are written in a clear and uncomplicated style for children using a controlled vocabulary based on word frequency in educational texts.
 All words included in the Children’s Dictionary are those that are generally considered appropriate for children, and there is no need for a parental filter.

 A feature that was developed expressly for this dictionary is the Word Explorer.
 The Word Explorer is a word-finding and knowledge-exploration feature that allows a child to find words that are associated with particular topics designated by “keywords,” so, for example, under the keyword “art,” the child can find words for types of art, people who make art, things used in art, places where art can be found, as well as many other types of categories.
 Some other examples of keywords are “language,” “tool,” “exercise,” “water,” “transportation,” “religion,” “technology,” and “culture.”
 Words chosen to be keywords are words that relate to general areas of knowledge and enter into numerous relations with other words.
 The list of Word Explorer keywords can be found on the homepage.

 All headwords in the Word Explorer Children’s Dictionary, as well as all the example sentences for headwords, have been translated into Spanish and Chinese.
 (Note also that each sense of every headword is individually translated.)
 These translations are available to our subscribers and appear in the entries when the feature is selected by the user.
 (Headword translations for Spanish and Chinese also appear in the other Wordsmyth dictionaries for these same words.)